Iqbolshoh/template-mobile-menu/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions or improvements, please fork the repository and submit a pull request.
+If you have suggestions or want to enhance the project, feel free to fork the repository and submit a pull request.

 ## Connect with Me